 While data shows that it costs more to acquire a new customer than it does to retain an existing customer, the truth of the matter is that without growth through the addition of new customers, you’ll be putting your company at risk.
 But how does a small business successfully navigate the challenges of keeping their current customers happy, while finding ways to grow the business, and in the process not sacrifice quality, service, and creativity?

-One of the most important things you can do is devise a customer strategy that fosters and nurtures your existing customer relationships.
+One of the most important things you can do is devise a customer strategy that fosters and nurtures your existing business customer relationships.
 Having a strategy is like having a clear roadmap.
-Let’s take a closer look at ways you can attract and retain your most profitable customers.
+Let’s take a closer look at how to maintain good customer relationships.

 Start with service

 It may seem like the simplest, most obvious thing, but it’s amazing how many companies, even big ones, lose sight of service.
 Provide world-class service to every customer.
 They’ve bought your product or service for a reason, and they’ve spent money with your business because they trust you.
 Do whatever you need to do to retain that trust.
 Go the extra mile when you can.
 Make sure communication with your customers is clear and simple.
 Solve problems quickly and effectively.
 Delight them whenever possible.
 Their experience with your business should be one that they want to have again and want to tell their friends about.

 There is nothing more frustrating than someone being evasive.
 It can be equally as frustrating to be confused or deceived.
 Don’t do this to your customers.
 Be transparent.
 Tell them exactly what’s going on with their account or their interaction with you.
 If something isn’t right, explain why.
 If you made a mistake, admit it.
 When a customer or potential customer asks for something outside of the scope of what you can realistically provide, be honest about that.
 One of the fastest ways to lose clients is to lose their trust by looking like a fraud.